-- 2.17.5.11.2.1.
+- minimum, the following information for all providers in the Contractor's Provider Network: - 2.17.5.11.1.
+The names, addresses, and telephone numbers of all current Network Providers, and the total number of each type of provider, consistent with 42 C.F.R. § 422.111(h). - 2.17.5.11.2.
+As applicable, Network Providers with training in and experience treating: - 2.17.5.11.2.1.
 Persons with physical disabilities, chronic illness, HIV/AIDS, and/or persons with serious mental illness; - 2.17.5.11.2.2.
 Homeless persons; - 2.17.5.11.2.3.
 Persons who are deaf or hard-of-hearing and blind or visually impaired; - 2.17.5.11.2.4.
-Persons with co-occurring disorders; and

-2.17.5.11.2.5.
-Other conditions.

-- 2.17.5.11.3.
-Office hours for each Network Provider, including the names of any Network Provider sites open after 5:00 p.m.
+Persons with co-occurring disorders; and - 2.17.5.11.2.5.
+Other conditions. - 2.17.5.11.3.
+For Network Providers that are health care professionals or non-facility based and, as applicable, for facilities and facility-based Network Providers, office hours, including the names of any Network Provider sites open after 5:00 p.m.
 (Pacific Time) weekdays and on weekends; - 2.17.5.11.4.
+As applicable, whether the health care professional or non-facility based Network Provider has completed cultural competence training; - 2.17.5.11.5.
+For Network Providers that are health care professionals or non-facility based and, as applicable, for facilities and facility-based Network Provides, licensing information, such as license number or National Provider Identifier;
-The cultural and linguistic capabilities of Network Providers, including languages spoken by the Network Provider or by skilled medical interpreter at the Network Provider's site; - 2.17.5.11.5.
-Network Provider licensing information; - 2.17.5.11.6.
-Whether the Network Provider is accessible for people with physical disabilities, including its office, exam room(s) and equipment; - 2.17.5.11.7.
-Whether the Network Provider is accepting new patients; - 2.17.5.11.8.
-Network Provider access by public transportation; - 2.17.5.11.9.
-Languages other than English spoken by providers or by skilled medical interpreters at the provider's site, including ASL, and whether interpretation services are available; - 2.17.5.11.10.
-For Behavioral Health Providers, qualifications and licensing information, and special experience, skills, and training (i.e., trauma, child welfare, substance use);

-- 2.17.5.11.11.
-For pharmacies, instructions for the Enrollee to contact the Contractor's toll-free Enrollee Services telephone line (as described in Section 2.10.1.3) for assistance in finding a convenient pharmacy; and - 2.17.5.11.12.
-A description of the roles of the PCP and ICT and the process by which Enrollees select and change PCPs. - 2.18.
-Financial Requirements
+- 2.17.5.11.6.
+Whether the Network Provider has specific accommodations for people with physical disabilities, such as wide entry, wheelchair access, accessible exam rooms and tables, lifts, scales, bathrooms and stalls, grab bars, or other accessible equipment; - 2.17.5.11.7.
+Whether the Network Provider is accepting new patients as of the date of publication of the directory; - 2.17.5.11.8.
+Whether the Network Provider is on a public transportation route; - 2.17.5.11.9.
+Any languages other than English, including ASL, spoken by Network Providers or offered by skilled medical interpreters at the provider's site; - 2.17.5.11.10.As applicable, whether the Network Provider has access to language line interpreters; - 2.17.5.11.11.For Behavioral Health Providers, training in and experience treating trauma, child welfare, and substance use; - 2.17.5.11.12.A description of the roles of the PCP and ICT and the process by which Enrollees select and change PCPs. - 2.17.5.12.
+The directory must include, at a minimum, the following information for all pharmacies in the Contractor's Pharmacy Network: - 2.17.5.12.1.
+The names, addresses, and telephone numbers of all current Network Providers and pharmacies; and - 2.17.5.12.2.
+Instructions for the Enrollee to contact the Contractor's toll-free Enrollee services telephone line (as described in Section 2.12.2.1) for assistance in finding a convenient pharmacy. - 2.18.
+Financial Requirements - 2.18.1.

-2.18.1.
 Financial Viability